 D = Deficient C = Competent E = Excellent Student is not able to meet expectations despite guidance and/or multiple redirection attempts on part of preceptor.
-Student is able to meet expectations with guidance from the preceptor in most cases but some refinement may be needed.
-Completes Student consistently and independently fulfills and sometimes exceeds expectations compared to usual students.
-Student seems indifferent to preceptor counseling. assignments and follows directions.
+Student seems indifferent to Student is able to meet expectations with guidance from the preceptor in most cases but some refinement may be needed.
+Completes assignments and follows Student consistently and independently fulfills and sometimes exceeds expectations compared to usual students. preceptor counseling. directions.
 Is proactive in approach to various situations, to learning, Assignment quality is poor or incomplete .
 Significant revision is still needed.
 Student is open to feedback .
 Assignments are of adequate and in communicating.
 Is a model student. revision is sun needed. quality; may have required moderate corrections but overall outcome is sufficient.
 Assignments are of high overall quality and required minimal correction to complete